Hidden spots on the Île de la Cité © French Moments

 Haussmann’s great urban works

 Since the mid-19th century, the wide boulevards have crossed the island from North to South.
-Bordered by imposing administrative and Haussmannian buildings, they gave Île de la Cité a completely different aspect from before.

-No more medieval houses, no more slums, no more cut-throat narrow streets.
-Baron Haussmann seems to have done a very good job and the island as we see it today is nothing like what it used to be at the time of Quasimodo and Esmeralda… Or is it?
+Baron Haussmann seems to have done a very good job, and the island as we see it today is nothing like what it was at the time of Quasimodo and Esmeralda… Or is it?

 For as in the story of a famous Gaul, one small part of indomitable Lutetia still holds out against the invaders… (a little nod to Asterix!)

-This little part of Île de la Cité which has kept its authentic atmosphere is little known by tourists who come by the millions to visit neighbouring Notre-Dame.
+This little part of Île de la Cité, which has kept its authentic atmosphere, is little known by tourists who come by the millions to visit neighbouring Notre Dame.

 From the top of the towers of the cathedral, this little part of the island can be seen with its distinctive Parisian rooftops:

-The view from Notre-Dame © French Moments
+Pinnacles © French Moments

 The entrance to this neighbourhood is located near the Pont Saint-Louis.